rainlanguage/arb-bot/README.md

-# rain-orderboook-matchmaker
+# Rain Arbitrage Bot
-A bot to find and match orders
+A bot to find and match arbitrage trades for Rain Orderbook orders